|How compiled||Various surveys and third party data|

 The balance of payments statistics of trade in goods that we compile are derived principally from data provided by HM Revenue and Customs (HMRC) on the physical goods exported from and imported to the UK.
 However, such data are on a different basis from that required for balance of payments statistics.
 To conform to the International Monetary Fund (IMF) definition, we have to make various adjustments to certain transactions which are not reported to HMRC and also, conversely, to exclude certain transactions that, although are reported by HMRC, do not involve a change in ownership.
 Furthermore, since the value required for balance of payments is the value of goods at the point of export (at the customs border of the exporting country) as opposed to the value as they arrive in the UK (as HMRC measures), estimates of the freight and insurance costs of transporting the goods to the UK are deducted from the values submitted by HMRC.

-The basic data are obtained from 2 different sources.
-For trade with non-EU countries, the Trade Statistics unit in HMRC receives detailed customs data for imports and exports of goods.
+The basic data are obtained from two different sources.
+For trade with non-EU countries, and EU exports, the Trade Statistics unit in HMRC receives detailed customs data for imports and exports of goods.
 This system is known as Extrastat, with coverage being close to 100% by the end of the month following the month of trade.
-For EU countries, traders whose annual value of arrivals and/or dispatches that exceeds the given thresholds are required to provide an Intrastat declaration each month, showing full details of their arrivals and dispatches during the month.
+For EU imports, traders whose annual value of arrivals and/or dispatches that exceeds the given thresholds are required to provide an Intrastat declaration each month, showing full details of their arrivals and dispatches during the month.
 These thresholds are reviewed annually.
 The threshold for arrivals has been set at £600,000, to capture a reduced coverage of 95% of trade by value.
 The threshold for dispatches has been set at £250,000 to maintain coverage at 97%.

 The balance of payments statistics of trade in services are derived from a variety of sources, though International Passenger Survey (IPS) and International Trade in Services (ITIS) Survey form the bulk of these data.
 The monthly trade release features actual IPS data, representing 12% exports and 27% imports, with the remaining components forecast from previous quarters.
 The first estimates of the ITIS survey data, using a 50% response rate, are included in the second estimate of GDP around 20 days after the monthly release.
 At this point, services data also includes Financial Intermediation Services Indirectly Measured (FISIM) data from the Bank of England (BoE), sample shipping figures from the Chamber of Shipping (CoS) and Government Services data.